AdobeDocs/mobile-services.fr-FR/help/universal-windows/c-configuration/c.json.md

    If time stamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be `true`. if your report suite is not timestamp enabled, your `offlineEnabled` configuration property *must* be `false`.

    En cas de configuration incorrecte, les données seront perdues.
-Si vous ne savez pas si une suite de rapports est horodatée, contactez le service d'assistance clientèle.
+Si vous ne savez pas si l’horodatage d’une suite de rapports est activé, contactez le service à la clientèle.
 If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.

    La valeur par défaut est `false`.